alexandresanlim/chat-btc/README.md

 ### Set on quick type or auto complete [🔝](#menu)

-To it follow this template:
+To set this up, follow this template:

 ```json
 {